Skip to main content

 Electrical Diagnostics

-Scan tool communication with HVAC module to diagnose sensor, actuator, and control problems.
+Scan tool communication with the HVAC module to diagnose sensor, actuator, and control problems.
+A lot of A/C issues are electrical—they won't get fixed by recharging.

 Refrigerant Types We Service